back

 A secured loan utilizes collateral to back up the money borrowed.
 With a secured loan, the equity value is typically equivalent to or more than the loan amount.
 Collateral makes a loan significantly more secure, hence their name.
 There is less of a risk that a lender will lose money if the borrower cannot repay the loan because they can simply claim the equity in the collateral through foreclosure or repossession.

 Because of the decreased risk, borrowers can typically obtain better interest rates on loans with collateral compared to unsecured loans.
-Common loans that use collateral include mortgage loans, car loans, land loans, title loans, home equity loans, and land equity loans.
+Common loans that use collateral include mortgage loans, car loans, land loans, home equity loans, and land equity loans.
 Sometimes personal loans can also be collateral loans, depending on the borrower’s finances and the lender’s policies.
 Several of these can rely on either property or land as collateral.

 Unsecured loans like online quick cash loans will have higher interest rates to compensate for the increased risk that comes with no collateral unless the borrower has excellent credit.